robotics-upo/fire_node/README.md

 Since this method is simpler than the previous one, this algorithm is selected by default.
 However, they can be chosen through 2 private ROS parameters: method ('thresh' by default and 'sobel') and threshold (200 by default but it can be any positive integer).

 Optionally, you can resize the image from the first topic

+Note: You must create your ROS workspace and your package first